October is Selective Mutism Awareness month.

 Meanwhile, here’s a list of books that feature characters with Selective Mutism.
 These books accurately depict the SM condition.

 UPDATE: D.J.
 Sharry, the author of Persona Medusa: A Tale of Selective Mutism & Social Anxiety has verified on Goodreads that his book is autobiographical and not fiction.
 Nevertheless, it is still included in this list for record purposes, with this note attached to provide clarification.
-A separate list for biographical works shall be posted at a later date.
+A separate list of biographical works shall be posted at a later date.
 Please stay tuned.

 UPDATE: Here’s the list of memoirs of people with Selective Mutism.